 Or, perhaps you may need to get an agreement or contract signed quickly, where faxing again is the most efficient option to send forms and get them filled out and returned to you in short order.

-Here are some other reasons why sending a fax over the internet is worth the effort, even now in 2022.
+Here are some other reasons why sending a fax over the internet is worth the effort.

 Save Time and Money